Implicit self-consistent electrolyte model in plane-wave density-functional theory: Implementation

-The implicit electrolyte model described above is implemented in the widely used DFT software Vienna Ab-intio Software Package (VASP).\cite{VASP} VASP is a parallel plane-wave DFT code that supports both ultra-soft pseudopotentials\cite{uspp,kresseuspp} as well as the PAW\cite{paw} formulation of pseudopotentials.
+We implement the implicit electrolyte model described above into the widely used DFT software Vienna Ab-intio Software Package (VASP)~\cite{VASP}.
+VASP is a parallel plane-wave DFT code that supports both ultra-soft pseudopotentials~\cite{uspp,kresseuspp} as well as the projector-augmented wave (PAW)~\cite{paw} formulation of pseudopotentials.

-The main modifications in the code are the evaluation of the additional contributions to the total energy and the local potential given by Eqs.~\eqref{eq:free-energy} and \eqref{eq:local-potential}, respectively.
-Corrections to the local potential require the solution of the generalized Poisson-Boltzmann equation \eqref{eq:PBeq} in each self-consistent iteration.
-Our implementation solves the equation in reciprocal space and makes efficient use of fast Fourier transformations (FFT).\cite{Mathew2014} This enables our implementation to be compatible with the Message Passing Protocol (MPI) and to take advantage of the memory layout of VASP.
-We use a pre-conditioned conjugate gradient algorithm to solve the generalized Poisson-Boltzmann equation with the pre-conditioner $\left ( G^2 + \kappa^2 \right )^{-1}$, where $G$ is the magnitude of the reciprocal lattice vector and $\kappa^2$ is the inverse of the square of the Debye length, $\lambda_D$.
 Our software module, VASPsol, is freely distributed as an open-source package and hosted on GitHub at \url{https://github.com/henniggroup/VASPsol}.\cite{VASPsol_GitHub}

+The main modifications in the code are the evaluation of the additional contributions to the total energy and the local potential, given by Eqs.~\eqref{eq:free-energy} and \eqref{eq:local-potential}, respectively.
+Corrections to the local potential require the solution of the linearized Poisson-Boltzmann equation given by Eq.~\eqref{eq:PBeq} in each self-consistent iteration.
+Our implementation solves the equation in reciprocal space and makes efficient use of fast Fourier transformations (FFT).\cite{Mathew2014} This enables our implementation to be compatible with the Message Passing Interface (MPI) and to take advantage of the memory layout of VASP.
+We use a pre-conditioned conjugate gradient algorithm to solve the linearized Poisson-Boltzmann equation with the pre-conditioner $\left ( G^2 + \kappa^2 \right )^{-1}$, where $G$ is the magnitude of the reciprocal lattice vector and $\kappa^2$ is the inverse of the square of the Debye length, $\lambda_D$.

+The solution of the linearized Poisson-Boltzmann equation~\eqref{eq:PBeq} provides a natural reference electrostatic potential by setting the potential to zero in the bulk of the electrolyte.
+However, plane-wave DFT codes, such as VASP, implicitly set the average electrostatic potential in the simulation cell to zero, not the potential in the electrolyte region.
+For simplicity, we do not modify the VASP reference potential but provide the shift in reference potential that needs to be added to the Kohn Sham eigenvalues and the Fermi level.
+Furthermore, the shift of the electrostatic potential to align the potential in the electrolyte region to zero, or to any other value, modifies the energy of the system.
+This energy change is given by $\Delta E_\mathrm{ref} = n_\mathrm{electrode} \, \Delta U_\mathrm{ref}$, where $n_\mathrm{electrode}$ is the net charge of the electrode slab and $\Delta U_\mathrm{ref}$ is the change in reference potential, {\it i.e.}, the shift to align the potential in the electrolyte region to zero.